krenalis/krenalis/doc/src/identity-resolution/workspace-identity-resolution.md

 ### Non-anonymous Identifiers

-Non-anonymous identifiers are chosen from the properties of the `users_identities` schema.
+Non-anonymous identifiers can be chosen from the properties of the `users_identities` schema.

 It is necessary to choose a **priority order**, which will be taken into account by the identity resolution procedure.